QUALITY BASEBALL CARDS

 Corners – Sharp, undamaged corners are another hallmark of a high quality baseball card.
 Cards with rounded, damaged, or frayed corners have taken a noticeable hit to their condition and grade.
 Minor nicks or rounded edges can still yield a solid grade from professional graders, but extensive corner wear pushes a card out of mint condition.
 Inspect each corner under bright lighting for flaws.

-Read also: HOW MUCH DOES 1000 BASEBALL CARDS WEIGH
+Read also: IDENTIFY BASEBALL CARDS

 Edges – Just like the corners, the edges of a baseball card must be evaluated for dulling, nicks, or other imperfections that degrade the card’s condition.
 Ideally, the edges will have a smooth, crisp feel when running a finger along them.
 Minor edge wear is acceptable, but excessive dulling or chips significantly reduce a card’s quality and collector value.